Edison-Watch/open-edison/README.md

 # OpenEdison 🔒⚡️

-> The Secure MCP Control Panel
+> The Agentic Data Firewall

 <img width="1466" height="819" alt="Screenshot 2025-10-16 at 17 56 39" src="https://github.com/user-attachments/assets/25383811-22e2-4b54-8fa5-b0940fe4ca90" />

-Connect AI to your data/software with additional security controls to help reduce data exfiltration risks.
+Agentic AI breaks traditional data security.
+OpenEdison secures & unifies agent data access to stop data leaks by securing your agent's interactions with your data/software.

 Gain visibility, monitor potential threats, and get alerts on the data your agent is reading/writing.

+How is it different from other MCP Gateways?
+Read our [MCP Gateway Comparison Blog](https://edisonwatch.substack.com/p/mcp-gateway-comparison-for-security) and our [OpenEdison release post](https://edisonwatch.substack.com/p/introducing-openedison).

 OpenEdison helps address the [lethal trifecta problem](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/), which can increase risks of agent hijacking & data exfiltration by malicious actors.